 Telechron Clock Rotor Type B

-The Telechron B rotor was used in the earliest Telechron/GE clocks.
-Later versions
+The Telechron B series of rotors were used in the earliest Telechron/GE clocks.
+Later

-were developed to power the higher torque applications found in striking and chiming
+versions were developed to power the higher torque applications found in striking

 The Telechron B-2 rotor was one of the earliest B style rotors.
 It started out in

-a copper case and was later switched to brass and nickle/brass.
+a copper case and was later switched to brass and nickel/brass.
 The most common

 The Telechron BF series rotors had shorter tails which fit the same coils as H rotors.